Bennylavaa/Epoch-Autologin/README.md

 - Leave out `characterOrder` to use default WoW sorting

 ## Note:
-Password is saved in plain text under `accountName` in the /WTF/config.wtf file.
+Password is saved in plain text with XOR-based encryption under `accountName` in the /WTF/config.wtf file.

 format: